nprapps/nprapps.github.com/_posts/2013-06-06-how-to-setup-a-developers-environment.markdown

 **Note**: `pip` like Homebrew, it's sort of an app store but for Python code.

-Next, we'll actually install `virtualenv`.
+Next, we'll install `virtualenv` and `virtualenvwrapper`.
+These tools help us isolate Python projects into their own little sandboxes, keeping your installed software neat and tidy.

 	pip install virtualenv virtualenvwrapper